(Right now, for a very limited time only, you can get access to a premium funnel builder - free for life. Clain Your Free Funnel Builder Here.)

 Thirdly, it is also likely to cover the costs of any promotions offered as bait.
 We can conclude that the reason for the customer’s second visit is the next step of the process.

-The third step is called the ‘first tier’ or the ‘middle priced offer’.
+The second step is called the ‘first tier’ or the ‘middle priced offer’.
 At this point, the onus is on the customers to approach your business and seek specific services.

 With regards to a dentist, this may be a teeth whitening appointment.
 Getting your teeth whitened is neither a run of the mill procedure nor is it done regularly.